Zeotter105/elevenlabs-agent-briefings/README.md

 - **A real localization constraint I hit and had to design around**: of the three ElevenLabs voices I picked, only one performs well in Mandarin.
 Rather than force a bad-quality Mandarin voice on agents who need it, Mandarin-speaking agents are always routed to the Mandarin-capable persona, while English-speaking agents get the full random rotation.
-Small decision, but it's the kind of thing that only shows up once you actually build something instead of just describing it.

 ## Sample outputs